fuel injector

 ● Check engine light.

 A blinking “check engine” light is an indicator that warns you about inefficiency or trouble in your vehicle’s engine.
 Most probably, the reason could be the faulty fuel injector.
-A bad fuel injector disrupts the fuel supply and may supply too little or too much fuel to the engine.
-Due to this reason, the engine does not work properly and gives off a poor fuel average.
+A bad fuel injector disrupts the fuel supply and may supply too little or too much fuel to the engine, leading to poor fuel economy.
+Due to this reason, the engine does not work properly and gives off a poor fuel average, impacting performance and fuel efficiency.

 ● Unusual fuel odors, etc.